Wen Li (Shu Han): Life

 Wen Li was born in Linjiang, Ba Commandery (巴郡), which is present-day Zhong County, Chongqing.
 Mao Chu (毛楚) and Yang Chong (楊崇), both from the same Ba Commandery (巴郡) as Wen Li, were also known for their virtues and talents.
 Yang Chong served as the Administrator of Wuling (武陵太守).
 In his youth, he studied at the Taixue (太學; Imperial Academy) of Shu Han where he specialized himself into Classic of Poetry and The Three Rites as well as a wide range of other texts.
 He was a student of Qiao Zhou.
 Among his fellow disciples, he was compared to Yan Hui due to his eagerness to learn and modesty.
 While other of his classmates such as Chen Shou and Li Mi were compared to Yan Yan and Bu Shang.
 Along with them, Luo Xian was compared to Duanmu Ci.

 When Fei Yi was the Inspector of Yi Province (益州刺史; from 244 to 253), Wen Li served as his secretary.
 Thereafter, he was appointed Gentleman of the Masters of Writing (尚書郎).
 While Fei Yi was General-in-Chief (大將軍), Wen Li was also employed to serve as an assistant official in the east bureau of his office.
 Later, he was relocated as Master of Writing (尚書; wrote up and distributed imperial edicts).

 After the conquest of Shu by Wei, he started his career under Wei in Liang Province as Bieja (別駕; important assistant to the governor of the province) where he selected people recommended as xiucai (秀才; person who passed the county level imperial exam) and langzhong (郎中; "Gentleman of the Palace").
-When Emperor Wu wanted to bring more talents from Liang and Yi provinces, Wen Li was selected among other outstanding scholars.
+When Emperor Wu wanted to bring more talent from Liang and Yi provinces, Wen Li was selected among other outstanding scholars.
 In 266, he was appointed as Administrator of Jiyin (濟陰太守).

 When Sima Yan established his son Sima Zhong as the Crown Prince in 267, he appointed the Minister of Works, Li Yin (李胤) as the Prince's tutor, and selected Sima You (司马攸) and Wen Li to be his junior tutors.
 Wen Li served as zhongshuzi (中庶子) whose role was to manage part of the imperial palace and provide guidance to the crown prince.